camunda/camunda-docs-static/enterprise/content/announcement.md

 * Dropped support for `Java` 17 and `Java` 20
 * New minimum required `Java` version is 21
+* This release supports an extended feature set in Optimize that is available on OpenSearch.
+Full support is committed for the next release in Jan 2025.

 ## Camunda Optimize 3.13